DadOpsMateoMaddox/DadOpsMateoMaddox/README.md

 - **Data Structures and Algorithms**
   - [Red-Black Tree Implementation](https://github.com/MaddoxsDad/RedBlack)
-  - **This project implements a Red-Black Tree (RBT), a self-balancing binary search tree that ensures efficient data retrieval, insertion, and deletion operations.
+  - */This project implements a Red-Black Tree (RBT), a self-balancing binary search tree that ensures efficient data retrieval, insertion, and deletion operations.
 The Red-Black Tree maintains balance by enforcing specific rules on node colors and rotations, leading to an optimal time complexity of O(log n) for common operations.

 🔹 Features:
 ✔ Insertion & Deletion Operations – Maintains tree balance with rotations and color flipping.